jeffprestes/sjrpc/README.md

-# sjrpc
+# Save JSON-RPC

-sjrpc or Save JSON-RPC is a Reverse Proxy focused on reduce remote EVM JSON-RPC calls
+sjrpc or **Save JSON-RPC** is a Reverse Proxy focused on reduce remote EVM JSON-RPC calls